stmilne/icdsHelp/docs/10_FileStorage.md

 ## Quotas

-home, work, group, and scratch directories are subject to limits, of the total filespace and the total number of files.
+home, work, group, and scratch directories are subject to limits on the total filespace and the total number of files.
-On Roar Collab, the limits are:
+On Collab, the limits are:

 | Storage | Path | Space | Files | Backup | Purpose |
 | :----: | :----: | :----: | :----: | :----: | :----: |